IAR 99: Development

-In December 2020, Elbit Systems announced they were awarded the contract to upgrade the remaining 10 IAR 99 Standard airframes in service with the Romanian Air Force.
-The upgrade, done by Avioane Craiova, was to be finished by 2024.
+In December 2020, Elbit Systems announced they had been awarded the contract to upgrade the remaining 10 IAR 99 Standard airframes in service with the Romanian Air Force.
+The upgrade, performed by Avioane Craiova, was to be finished by 2024.
 However, due to several delays, the first aircraft was modernized in December 2023.
+One factor in these delays has been the Russo-Ukrainian war as suppliers were requested to put other projects on hold to prioritise aid to Ukraine.

 Design

-Cockpit
+The fuselage of the IAR 99 is of conventional semi-monocoque construction, being all-metal and possessing an oval cross-section.
+It is equipped with retractable tricycle landing gear, each unit being equipped with a single wheel and an oleo-pneumatic shock absorber; when retracted, the landing gear is full enclosed.
+The IAR 99 is powered by a non-afterburning model of the Rolls-Royce Viper turbojet engine, which also powered the IAR 93 attack aircraft.
+Installed within the rear fuselage, air is supplied to the engine via a pair of lateral intakes set on either side of the fuselage in line with the rear of the cockpit.
+No air brake is present.

+The IAR 99 features a low-mounted cantilever monoplane wing with unswept leading and trailing edges along with a three-degree dihedral.
+It is equipped with ailerons and trim tabs.
+The wing employs a conventional structure, comprising a pair of spars, webs and flanges.
+Furthermore, the wing is equipped with a total of four underwing hardpoints that permit the platform to perform weapons training and light attack missions.
+The tail unit features a rear-swept fin and a balanced rudder; the tailplane is unswept, lacks any dihedral, and features balanced elevators.
+Trim tabs are present in each elevator and the rudder.

-The aircraft has a tandem-stepped dual-control cockpit equipped with Martin-Baker Mk 10 zero-zero ejection seats.
+The aircraft has a tandem-stepped dual-control cockpit, which is equipped with Martin-Baker Mk 10 zero-zero ejection seats.
 The instructor's seat at the rear position is raised by 35 cm to provide better visibility.
 The canopy was made as a single piece (prototypes and planes 701–707), later changed to a two-piece canopy, both opening to the starboard side.

-The cockpit is equipped with HOTAS control and also LCDs (Liquid Crystal Display).
-Both the pilot and the instructor are equipped with a DASH Display and Sight Helmet which is currently deployed on the MiG 21 Lancer.
-The helmet guides the onboard weapons systems to the pilot's line of sight.
-The visor's display confirms when target acquisition has been achieved.
-The visor also displays the data from the HUD (Head-Up Display).
-Flight and navigation data are displayed on HUD, on the helmet DASH and MFDC (color multifunction displays).
+The cockpit is equipped with Liquid Crystal Displays (LCDs) and HOTAS flight controls.
+Both the pilot and the instructor are equipped with a DASH Display and Sight Helmet identical to those used on Romanian MiG-21 Lancer fighters; this helmet guides the onboard weapons systems to the pilot's line of sight and (via the visor's display) confirms when target acquisition has been achieved.
+The visor also displays the data from the HUD (Head-Up Display) while flight and navigation data are displayed on HUD, on the helmet DASH and MFDC (color multifunction displays).